 installed on two supercritical power generation boilers in Pennsylvania and Texas.

 Rowan Technologies' Heat Flux and Corrosion (HFC) monitors are small dual-purpose systems primarily designed for monitoring both tube wall heat flux and fireside tube wall corrosion of boiler membrane walls.
 However, they can also be used to monitor general corrosion of pipelines and storage vessels.

 The key features of the HFC monitors are:

-'Focused' single-point monitoring of heat flux and corrosion/erosion, typically at a single tube.
+'Focused' single-point monitoring of heat flux and corrosion/erosion.

-They use a unique dual-measurement approach to monitor heat flux.
+They use a dual-measurement approach to monitor heat flux.

 All hardware is housed in single small enclosure, powered by a low-voltage DC supply.